 The next option works similarly but will alert about certificates that take longer to expire than expected.
 Use this option to investigate certificates that should expire at a certain time but do not.

-The following two options let you include only the key vaults and certificates you enter in the respective text boxes.
+The following two options let you control the key vaults that will be monitored.
 In the first text box, enter the names of the key vaults that you want the event monitor to check.
 If you fill in this field, all other key vaults will be skipped over.
 Add each key vault on a new line, as below.

-The next option lets you ignore certain certificates and monitor all others.
+The final option lets you ignore certain certificates and monitor all others.
 As with the option before this one, enter each unique string on a new line.

 This tutorial taught you how to configure the settings for FrameFlow's Microsoft Azure Certificate Event Monitor.
 To view more documentation about this event monitor, check out its Technical Resources guide.
 Keep an eye on the Features page and our new Use Cases section for more informative articles on FrameFlow event monitors.